MFUA-4010/.github/profile/README.md

 # MFUA-4010 Team
 ### Here is a campsite for students and developers from MFUA
-At the moment you can see our last works [here](https://mfua-4010.github.io/public/)

----
 ## Our Products
 Two projects under development:
 - [RunDoList](https://github.com/MFUA-4010/Run-Do-List) - Custom event randomizer application
 - [Recipe-Service](https://github.com/MFUA-4010/Recipe-Service) - Service for storing your recipes
 - [AutoLeader](https://github.com/MFUA-4010/Auto-Leader) - Autoschool web resource **_(Discontinued)_**

----
 ## Our Team
 | Name               | Role               |
 |--------------------|--------------------|
 | Savin Vyacheslav   | Team Leeder        |